dlt-hub/dlt/docs/pipeline/examples/create_pipeline.md

 ## Source extractor function the preferred way
 General guidelines:
 1. the source extractor is a function decorated with `@dlt.source`. that function yields or returns a list of resources. **it should not access the data itself**. see the example below
-2. resources are generator functions that always **yield** data (I think I will enforce that by raising exception).
+2. resources are generator functions that always **yield** data (enforced by exception which I hope is user friendly).
 Access to external endpoints, databases etc. should happen from that generator function.
 Generator functions may be decorated with `@dlt.resource` to provide alternative names, write disposition etc.
 3. resource generator functions can be OFC parametrized and resources may be created dynamically
-4. the resource generator function may yield a single dict or list of dicts
+4. the resource generator function may yield **anything that is json serializable**. we prefer to yield _dict_ or list of dicts. yielding lists is much more efficient in terms of processing!
 5. like any other iterator, the @dlt.source and @dlt.resource **can be iterated and thus extracted and loaded only once**, see example below.

 > my dilemma here is if I should allow to access data directly in the source function ie. to discover schema or get some configuration for the resources from some endpoint. it is very easy to avoid that but for the non-programmers it will not be intuitive.